babueverest/versioner/README.rst

 Usage
 -----

 Its usage is very simple.
-You can run ``versioner`` without arguments, this will create a ``VERSION`` file with a starting version of 0.0.1:
+If you run ``versioner`` without arguments, it will print the version currently stored in a file named ``VERSION`` in the current folder.
+If such file does not exist, ``versioner`` creates it with an initial version of 0.0.1:

 ::

     $ versioner
+    0.0.1
+    $ cat VERSION
     0.0.1

 Versioner accepts a series of arguments to increase, decrease and set